Invariance and the knot Floer cube of resolutions: Braid-like Reidemeister Move III

-\noi The module $\mathcal{B}$ is a direct summand common to $\cA_{000}(D_1)$ and $\cA_{000}(D_2)$.
-The other modules in this simplified complex correspond to resolutions of $D_1$ and $D_2$ that are identical after removing extra layers of bivalent vertices.
-Specifically, notice that the 100-resolution of $D_1$ is isotopic to the 001-resolution of $D_2$ and vice versa; the 101-resolution of $D_1$ is isotopic to the 011-resolution of $D_2$ and vice versa; and the 111-resolutions of $D_1$ and $D_2$ are identical.
-After removing acyclic subcomplexes, we will find that the complex $C(\Upsilon)$ is common to both $C(D_1)$ and $C(D_2)$.
+The other modules in the simplified complexes $\overline{C}(D_i)$ correspond to resolutions of $D_1$ and $D_2$ that are identical after moving a layer of bivalent vertices.
+Specifically, the 010-resolution of $D_1$ matches the 001-resolution of $D_2$ and vice versa; and the 110-resolution of $D_1$ matches the 011-resolution of $D_2$ and vice versa.
+The 000-resolutions of $D_1$ and $D_2$ are identical.

-Only the argument that $C(D_1)$ is chain homotopy equivalent to $C(\Upsilon)$ will be given here in full detail since the computations needed to establish the same fact about $D_2$ are very similar.
-The main results of this section are Lemmas~\ref{reid3splitting010} and~\ref{reid3splitting000}, which show that $C(D_1)$ and $C(D_2)$ both have the following form.